freeglobetrekker/fud.zone/index.md

 ### Today's FUD

++ 01/04/2022 "Wait, does my claim cost gas?"
+Answer: Please leave

-+ 01/05/2022 "Where can I see the NFT I just claimed?"
++ 01/03/2022 "Where can I see the NFT I just claimed?"
 Answer: Check OS

 + 10/13/2021 Well, well, well, what do we have here.
 An actual [FUD FARM](https://twitter.com/FudFarm)